the-events-calendar/tribe-common/readme.txt

 * Feature - Include Freemius integration on our Common Libraries to enable information collection opt-in for some new users
 * Tweak - Improve Object Relation Mapping base repository and filter classes to support usage of events
 * Tweak - Modify `Date_Utils.php` and include another way of building DateTime object with Timezone `build_date_object`
-* Tweak - Include Modern Tribe Context panel in the Debug Bar plugin
+* Tweak - Include The Events Calendar Context panel in the Debug Bar plugin
 * Tweak - Include the `tribe_image_uploader_local_urls` filter in Image Uploader class
 * Tweak - Include `tribe_process_allow_nopriv_handling` for non-logged users to improve control when async requests fire
 * Tweak - Fork `WP_Background_Process` to `Tribe__Process__Handler` to allow for better internal maintenance by our team